-In the event of release, the Local Chairperson will be supplied with reasons by the Manager, Human Resources Services, or his delegate.
+In the event of release, the Local Chairperson will be supplied with reasons by the manager concerned, or his delegate.

-An appeal by the Union may be lodged directly to the Corporation within thirty (30) days of receipt of the reasons thereof.
+A grievance by the Union may be lodged directly to the Corporation at step 3 within thirty (30) days of receipt of the reasons thereof.
 The Corporation will render a decision within thirty (30) days, following which Article 5.2 may apply.